-Yes, it’s coming in to affect on 1st October 2019 and you just heard about it !!
+Yes, it was due to come in to effect on 1st October 2019 and now its been delayed for a period of 12 months until 1st October 2020.
 HMRC understands that implementing the reverse charge may cause some difficulties and will apply a light touch in dealing with any errors made in the first 6 months of the new legislation, as long as you are trying to comply with the new legislation and have acted in good faith.

 The reverse charge means the customer receiving the specified service must pay the VAT to HMRC instead of the supplier.
 In turn the customer can recover the VAT, subject to the normal rules for VAT recovery.
 This will affect you if you supply or receive specified services that are reported under the Construction Industry Scheme (CIS).

 The reverse charge will affect supplies of building and construction services supplied at the standard or reduced rates that also need to be reported under CIS.
 These are called specified supplies.